dikortis/LetsTalkETC/Episodes/Episode_14.md

-of vague appreciation a Bitcoin but not like a significant I never made a significant investment to being like wow etherium is really groundbreaking and exciting at both a technological level and that like a world global impact level
+of vague appreciation a Bitcoin but not like a significant I never made a significant investment to being like wow ethereum is really groundbreaking and exciting at both a technological level and that like a world global impact level